What is POSH Training?

 - The procedure of conducting interviews required for the investigation

-- The time that can be taken to complete the investigation and submit the report
+- The deadline to complete the inquiry and report submission

 - The recommendations to be made after the inquiry